jsourati/website/_pages/publications.md

 years: [2017, 2016]
 nav: true
 ---
-List of selected publications by categories in reversed chronological order.
-For the full list see my [CV]({{ site.url }}/assets/pdf/myCV.pdf)
+Below is a list of my selected publications by categories in reversed chronological order.
+For the full list see my [CV]({{ site.url }}/assets/pdf/myCV.pdf).

 <h3><b> Generic Active Learning </b></h3>
 <div class="publications">